The next time you’re in Los Angeles and looking for something to do, check out some wallet-friendly favorites. (Photo: Almy)

 Taste Some Local Grub

-If you’re looking to do some light grazing, hit one of the city’s 250-plus farmers markets, where there are always samples of local produce and goods.
+If you’re looking to do some light grazing and free attractions in Los Angeles, hit one of the city’s 250-plus farmers markets, where there are always samples of local produce and goods.
 Our favorite is the wildly popular Grand Central Market, a downtown landmark that features Valerie Confections, McConnell’s Fine Ice Cream and an awesome breakfast spot called Eggslut.

 You can also snack free of charge at the Honor Fraser Gallery, where artist Kenny Scharf has been known to turn vintage cars into donut buffets at his openings.
 Or check out the happy hour grub at some of LA’s more colorful watering holes.